eswan18/ethanswan.com/courses/pages/python-for-ds-course.md

 - *Project Work*: Start your modeling process.
 - *Due*: Last week's lab. **Project Check-in**.

-##### Session 6: Topics I Wish We Had Time for
+##### Session 6: Topics I Wish We Had More Time for
-Spark, Requests & APIs, Docker, Cloud Computing
+Conda, Python Package Ecosystem, Spark, Requests & APIs, Docker, Cloud Computing

 n.b.
 Ethan will be traveling for PyCon, so this session will be taught remotely, but our TA will be available in the classroom for those who want in-person help.
 Videocall technology TBD.
 - *Supplemental Reading*: None